warriorprince86/MachineLearning/assignments/A1/README.md

 Notes:
   - Make your code modular, the second part of the assignmet you will have to repeat.
   - Include documentation for your code

+- Conclusions (explain your choices)

+Q2.
+(Optional) Write a function that can shift an MNIST image in any direction (left, right, up, or down) by one pixel.
+Then, for each image in the training set, create four shifted copies (one per direction) and add them to the training set.
+Finally, train your best model on this expanded training set and measure its accuracy on the test set.
+You should observe that your model performs even better now!
+This technique of artificially growing the training set is called data augmentation or training set expansion.